Targets

 Target Overview

-Russia’s updated NDC, put forward in November 2020, with an emissions reduction target of at least 30% below 1990 levels by 2030 does not represent an increase in climate action, as it is simply the lower bound of the previous target’s range (25-30%).
+Russia updated its 2030 NDC in November 2020.
+It contains an emissions reduction target of at least 30% below 1990 levels by 2030.
+This does not represent an increase in climate action, as it is simply the lower bound of the previous target’s range (25–30%).
 The CAT estimates that Russia can easily reach this target with current policies and should, therefore, submit a stronger 2030 target.

 In September 2022, the Russian government submitted its long-term climate strategy (LTS) to the UNFCCC.
-The net zero GHG emissions target for 2060 included in the LTS relies on Russia’s land use, land use change and forestry (LULUCF) sector’s negative emissions more than doubling between 2030 (-539 MtCO2e) and 2050 (-1200 MtCO2e), though the LTS provides no information to substantiate the increase.
+The net zero GHG emissions target for 2060 included in the LTS relied on Russia’s land use, land use change and forestry (LULUCF) sector’s negative emissions more than doubling between 2030 (-539 MtCO2e) and 2050 (-1200 MtCO2e), which has since been nearly achieved by recalculating the LULUCF sector’s carbon absorption capacity.

 RUSSIAN FEDERATION - Main climate targets |